-- Preheat oven to 300 degrees F.
+- Preheat oven to 350 degrees F.

 - Next, add the powdered sugar and mix well.
 Spread over cake batter and bake for 40 to 50 minutes.
 Make sure not to over bake as the center should be a little gooey.

 When I made this for my family, I cut the pieces as big as a regular piece of cake and no one was able to finish it.
 However, every one of them LOVED the cake.

-Do not try to make your butter green at home.
+And don’t forget: Do not try to make your butter green at home.
 Leave this up to the professionals!